 Commissioned Officers may wear the relevant peak hat when wearing Service Dress 3A and Ceremonial Dress 4A.
-Commissioned Officers may also wear the peak hat as operational dress 1A but should also wear ceremonial pants.
+Commissioned Officers may also wear the peak hat as operational dress 1A.

 Senior Commissioned Officers, of Superintendent rank and above, are to affix a gold-coloured hat badge to the Commissioned Officer peak hat.